 (7) Helicopter flights conducted within a 25 statute mile radius of the airport of takeoff if—

 (i) Not more than two passengers are carried in the helicopter in addition to the required flightcrew;

 (ii) Each flight is made under day VFR conditions;

 (iii) The helicopter used is certificated in the standard category and complies with the 100-hour inspection requirements of part 91 of this chapter;

-(iv) The operator notifies the FAA Flight Standards District Office responsible for the geographic area concerned at least 72 hours before each flight and furnishes any essential information that the office requests;
+(iv) The operator notifies the responsible Flight Standards office at least 72 hours before each flight and furnishes any essential information that the office requests;

 (v) The number of flights does not exceed a total of six in any calendar year;